pantheon-systems/documentation/source/content/guides/terminus-drupal-site-management.md

 <Alert title="Note" type="info">

-The following does **not** pertain to Composer managed sites.
+The following does **not** pertain to Composer-managed sites.
 For information about using Composer to manage Drupal 8 sites, see [Build Tools Guide](/guides/build-tools).

 </Alert>